yuninxia/HPCToolkit/doc/src/users/overview.md

 To enable an analyst to rapidly pinpoint and quantify performance bottlenecks, tools must present the performance measurements in a way that engages the analyst, focuses attention on what is important, and automates common analysis subtasks to reduce the mental effort and frustration of sifting through a sea of measurement details.

-To enable rapid analysis of an execution's performance bottlenecks, we have carefully designed HPCToolkit's `hpcviewer` graphical user interface. `hpcviewer` provide code-centric profile views (Adhianto, Mellor-Crummey, and Tallent 2010), thread-centric graphing of metrics, and time-centric views of CPU and GPU activity (N. R. Tallent et al. 2011).
+To enable rapid analysis of an execution's performance bottlenecks, we have carefully designed HPCToolkit's `hpcviewer` graphical user interface. `hpcviewer` provide code-centric profile views ([Adhianto, Mellor-Crummey, and Tallent 2010](https://dx.doi.org/10.1109/ICPPW.2010.35)), thread-centric graphing of metrics, and time-centric views of CPU and GPU activity ([Tallent et al. 2011](https://doi.acm.org/10.1145/1995896.1995908)).

 `hpcviewer` combines a relatively small set of complementary presentation techniques that, taken together, rapidly focus an analyst's attention on performance bottlenecks rather than on unimportant information.
 To facilitate the goal of rapidly focusing an analyst's attention on performance bottlenecks `hpcviewer`